Sample Employee Introduction and a Welcome Note

 Welcome an Employee with a Simple or a More Elaborate Letter

 When a new employee is scheduled to start in your organization, an informal welcome letter makes the employee feel cared about and wanted.
 It is his or her first impression about starting a new job in your organization.
-It is also step one in your campaign to retain the new employee.
+It is also the first step in your campaign to retain the new employee.

 Retaining good employees starts with how they are welcomed into the organization and whether they feel important and needed.
 A new employee welcome letter helps the new employee get off to a positive start.
 It helps the new employee feel comfortable and confident as he or she starts a new job.